 - StandardServletMultipartResolver: It is used for Servlet 3.0 Part multipart request parsing.

-This has been a guide to List Of Java Spring Interview Questions and Answers so that the candidate can crackdown these Interview Questions easily.
-Here in this post, we have studied top Java Spring Interview Questions which are often asked in interviews.
+This has been a guide to the List Of Java Spring Interview Questions and Answers so that the candidate can crackdown on these Interview Questions easily.
+Here in this post, we have studied top Java Spring Interview Questions, which are often asked in interviews.
 You may also look at the following articles to learn more –